cased/cased-deploy-action/README.md

 - `organization_id`: **Required** The Cased organization ID.
 - `external_url`: The external URL of the deployment.
-- `status`: The status of the deployment.
-Can be one of: pending, success, failure.
-Default: pending.
 - `version`: The version of the deployment.
 - `name`: The name of the deployment.